 Spread sheet based GHG Scope 1, 2 & 3 system of a business or entity is very difficult to maintain especially if a company has numerous facilities spread across country or globally.
 Therefore, it is wise-investment to develop your GHG Management Information System (GHGMIS) on a highly robust, flexible and reputable software-as-a-Service (SaaS) platform.
 This will alleviate the burden of collecting data and compiling GHG every year on hundreds of Excel spread sheets which are difficult to maintain and that can break.
 With GHGMIS while data is entered and automatically loaded at different facilities located in numerous states, Provinces and countries, the internet based GHGMIS accurately compiles and tracks all GHG emissions centrally generating customized reports in regulatory reporting formats conforming to different reporting protocols such the Canadian Federal and Provincial reporting, US EPA eGGRT reporting, TCR, CDP, etc.

-Moreover, full carbon accounting system and carbon neutral strategy can be configured on GHGIMS.
+Moreover, full carbon accounting system and carbon net-zero strategy can be configured on GHGIMS.

 The benefits of carbon accounting on EMIS platform are all GHG data from respective facilities to the corporate level will be available in reports.
 These reports can be used for regulatory GHGRP reporting, Corporate GHG risk and opportunities assessment, GHG tracking for offset projects, carbon credits and GHG reduction planning.